-Indicators applicable to investments in investee companies CLIMATE AND OTHER ENVIRONMENT-RELATED INDICATOR RS Emissions 4.
-Investments in companies without carbon emission reduction initiatives Share of investments in investee companies without carbon emission reduction initiatives aimed at aligning with the Paris Agreement Information on ac (2022/1288): ditional climate and other environment-related indicators, as set out in Table 3 of Annex I of the SFDR Delegated Regulation Adverse sustainability impact Adverse impact on sustainability factors (qualitative or quantitative) Metric Indicators applicable to investments in investee companies INDICATO Indicators applicable to investments in investee companies ORS FOR SOCIAL AND EMPLOYEE, RESPECT FOR HUMAN RIGHTS, ANTI-C BRIBERY MATTERS CORRUPTION AND ANTI-

-Description of policies to identify and prioritise principal adverse impacts on sustainability factors
+CLIMATE AND OTHER ENVIRONMENT-RELATED INDICATORS Emissions Information on ad (2022/1288): 4.
+Investments in companies without carbon emission reduction initiatives ditional climate and other environment-related indicators, as set out in Table 3 of Annex I of the S Share of investments in investee companies without carbon emission reduction initiatives aimed at aligning with the Paris Agreement FDR Delegated Regulation Adverse sustainability impact Adverse impact on sustainability factors (qualitative or quantitative) Metric Indicators applicable to investments in investee companies INDICAT ORS FOR SOCIAL AND EMPLOYEE, RESPECT FOR HUMAN RIGHTS, ANTI-CORRUI BRIBERY MATTERS TION AND ANTI- Human Rights 9.
+Lack of a human rights policy Share of investments in entities without a human rights policy icies to identify and prioritise principal adverse impacts on sustainability factors